Supermjork/IBM-Tech_Talents_2024-Website/README.md

 Project revolves around making a basic "Task List"; Along with the following requirements:

-- [ ] User must be able to input a task.
+- [x] User must be able to input a task.

-- [ ] User must be able to add a task by using the keyboard Enter key or by clicking a button.
+- [x] User must be able to add a task by using the keyboard Enter key or by clicking a button.

-- [ ] User’s task must appear on the web page in a structured way.
+- [x] User’s task must appear on the web page in a structured way.

-- [ ] User must be able to check off a task when completed.
+- [x] User must be able to check off a task when completed.

-- [ ] User should have visual confirmation that a task is completed.
+- [x] User should have visual confirmation that a task is completed.

-- [ ] User must be shown an error message if they do not enter a task correctly.
+- [x] User must be shown an error message if they do not enter a task correctly.

-- [ ] Company brand guidelines must be followed.
+- [x] Company brand guidelines must be followed.

-- [ ] Task list page must be visually appealing and functional on both desktop and mobile devices.
+- [x] Task list page must be visually appealing and functional on both desktop and mobile devices.

+## Notice

+Files found under `/transcripts` are provided and owned by IBM from their SkillsBuild program for Web Development Fundamentals.